ponyNYC/bridge_2022/README.md

 $ git clone git@github.com:ponyNYC/bridge_2022.git <your_project_directory_name>
 ```

-Create a Python virtual environment and activate it in your local project: (assuming you already have Python installed)
+Create a Python virtual environment and activate it in your local project: (assuming you already have Python3 installed)

 ```bash
 $ cd <your_project_directory_name>